claudmiine/claudmiine/README.md

 ### Nice to have you here!
 I'm Klaudia 🧝🏻‍♀️

-Currently I'm a 2nd year *student of software engineering* who came to London in search of double "D": Diploma👩🏼‍🎓&Dog🐶.
+Currently I'm a 2nd year *student of software engineering* who came to London in search of double "D": Degree👩🏼‍🎓&Dog🐶.
 Oh you didn’t ask?
 Too bad.

 Welcome to my github account, here's maybe what you looking for.
 Help yourself.🤌🏻